Jomiri/article-finder/README.md

 There is a ready-made
 [Windows installer](https://github.com/Jomiri/article-finder/releases/download/v1.0/ArticleFinderInstaller.exe) available on the releases page.
 As a standard user, you can install Article Finder without Admin privileges if you choose your own user directory as the install location (as opposed to C:\Program
  Files, for instance).
-The installer automatically binds the keyboard shortcut **Ctrl+Alt+c** to Article Finder's Start menu item to make launching the tool as convenient as possible.
+The installer automatically binds the keyboard shortcut **Ctrl+Alt+c** to Article Finder's Start menu item and Desktop shortcut to make launching the tool as convenient as possible.
 If you wish to use a different hotkey combination, you can bind it to the desktop shortcut.
+ You may need to log out and log in again or click the desktop shortcut for the hotkey combination to start working.

 ### Method 2: Python script